Employee one-on-one tips

 If I have forgotten anything do let me know.
 I look forward to helping you work on your strengths and what energizes you at work.

-10. What managers should not do
+10. What managers shouldn't do

 Here are things you should not do before, after and during the quarterly one-on-one meeting: